opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 #### Adding a Pie Chart widget
-To add a pie chart widget to an existing dashboard, create the chart widget and pass it to the "update" operation:
+To add a pie chart widget to an existing dashboard, create the chart widget, add it to the dashboard, and then call the "update" operation:
 ```
 dashboard.addWidget(FacetChart.builder()
     .visualization(FacetChart.Visualization.FACET_PIE_CHART)